johnrobertmahlan/rock-the-vote/README.md

 * See which elected seats are being contested in upcoming elections
 * Learn more about polling locations, early voting sites, and ballot dropoff locations

+# History of the App
+Know Your Vote was initially built as my Hack Week project when I was a student in General Assembly's Software Engineering Immersive Remote Flex Program.
+Since graduating, I have been tinkering with the app, focusing primarily on improving the front end design and implementing basic error handling and custom form validation.

 ## Get Started with the App
 Know Your Vote is deployed to Heroku [here](https://do-you-know-your-vote.herokuapp.com/).